Occurrence of bacterial enteritis and diarrhoea

 the intestine by adhering to the villi of enterocytes and begins to

 proliferate.
-The presence of toxins stimulates the secretion of water and
+The presence of toxins has been shown to stimulate the secretion

-electrolytes by the intestinal mucosa.
-The combined presence of bacteria and
+of water and electrolytes by the intestinal mucosa.
+The presence of bacteria

-toxin production can result in diarrhea.
-The presence of both bacteria is often associated with the presence
+and toxin production can result in diarrhea.
+The presence of both bacteria and coccidia is frequently observed

 Treatment

-progression of the disease, treatment of bacterial enteritis frequently comes
+of the disease, treatment of bacterial enteritis frequently comes after the

-after the onset of symptoms due to the rapid evolution of the disease and the
+onset of symptoms due to the rapid evolution of the disease and the severe

-severe dehydration of the rabbit.
-Antibiotics, including sulfonamide drugs,
+dehydration of the rabbit.
+Antibiotics, including sulfonamide drugs, may help

-may help prevent the growth of bacteria that cause disease.
-Certain products
+prevent the growth of bacteria that cause disease.
+Certain products designed

-ferments.
-Cholestyramine is an effective solution for binding toxins released
+Cholestyramine is an effective solution for binding toxins released by pathogen

-by pathogen bacteria, such as the alpha toxins produced by Clostridium
+bacteria, such as the alpha toxins produced by Clostridium perfringens.
+While the

-perfringens.
-While the efficacy of probiotic powders and pastes is a subject of
+efficacy of probiotic powders and pastes is a subject of debate, they have

 nature, virgin cold-pressed olive oil possesses several properties that can